wavefrontHQ/docs/pages/doc/ts_orelse.md

 .orElse(<tsExpression>)
 ```

-You can use the `.orElse()` operator to force the query to return a default value.
+You can use the `.orElse()` operator to force a query to return a default value.

 ## Parameters